fabrice123/Backend_sails/README.md

 	sails lift

 The app should now be running.
-By default it is running on port 1337.